GabiGalettiRusca/GabiGalettiRusca/README.md

 # 👋 Hi, I’m Gabriela Galetti Rusca (@GabiGalettiRusca)

 🌿 I'm a Forest Engineer, Rural & Environmental Consultant, and currently a Ph.D.
-Candidate in Environmental Sciences at UFSCar – focusing on **landscape management**, **climate resilience**, and **regenerative agriculture**.
+Candidate in Environmental Sciences at UFSCar – focusing on **landscape management**, **soil health**, **climate resilience**, **forest restoration**, **agroflorestry** and **regenerative agriculture**.

 🔬 I’m passionate about science-based solutions for sustainable land use, biodiversity conservation, and nature-based strategies to restore ecosystems and rural economies.
-I work at the intersection of research, consulting, and policy — integrating GIS, environmental modeling, and socioecological planning.
+I work at the intersection of research, consulting, and policy — integrating GIS, data anaylis, environmental modeling, and socioecological planning.

 💡 I'm also a mother of a neurodivergent child, and deeply interested in **neurodiversity**, **inclusive education**, and how we can design systems — from landscapes to learning environments — that are more resilient, compassionate, and adaptive.

 ## I’m interested in:
 - Land-use change, ecological modeling & restoration
-- Regenerative agroforestry and climate-smart agriculture
+- Agroforestry, climate-smart and regenerative agriculture
+- Soil health
 - Carbon and biodiversity monitoring
 - Nature-based solutions (NbS) and environmental governance
 - Open data, remote sensing & geospatial tools (R, QGIS, Google Earth Engine)